dhis2/developer-portal/src/pages/community.md

 ## Where To Get Help

-If you need help with your DHIS2 web/android app, the right place to go depends on the type of help that you need.
+If you need help with your DHIS2 Web and Android app, you can join the following communities to get support:

 ### Community of Practice